BustrInc/LearnGit/README.md

 Git is available on a variety of platforms.
 Just follow the [install instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Clone your project
-Get a copy of project code:
+Get a copy of project code.
+You'll only need to do this once per computer/server you plan to do your coding on:
 - Go to the Github page for the project
 - Click "Clone or download" on the righthand side of the page
 - Copy the URL